slipperyseal/binclude/README.md

 # binclude
 binclude converts binary files to C/C++ arrays

+Sometimes we need the binary of a file directly embedded in our C/C++ applications.
+This tiny program can do that for us.

-the program can be built simply with..
+The program can be built simply with..

     gcc binclude.c -o binclude

-for usage, run without any arguments..
+For usage, run without any arguments..

     ./binclude

+Which outputs..

     binclude converts binary files to C/C++ arrays
         usage:  binclude [filename] [array name] [optional column width] > target.c

-then run binclude with any binary file you need as data in your C/C++ program, optionaly with the column width.
+Then run binclude with any binary file you need as data in your C/C++ program, optionaly with the column width.
 This defaults to 8.

     ./binclude monty.prg monty 4